 Cohen earned his Ph.D. in Romance Languages and Literatures from Harvard University in 2008, where he specialized in Latin American cultural studies, with a particular focus on Argentina and Brazil.
 Before joining the Department of Spanish and Portuguese, Cohen was Andrew W. Mellon Postdoctoral Fellow in the Humanities at UCLA (2008-2010).
 From 2010-2015, he also taught in the Department of Film, Television, and Digital Media, in UCLA’s School of Theater, Film and Television.

-Cohen currently serves as an Associate Programmer for Los Angeles Filmforum, Southern California’s longest-running screening series for experimental and alternative film and video.
-In addition, he has served since 2012 as Co-Curator of The Festival of (In)appropriation, an annual, international showcase of experimental found-footage film and video, now in its eleventh edition.
+From 2012 to 2020, Cohen served as an Associate Programmer for Los Angeles Filmforum, Southern California’s longest-running screening series for experimental and alternative film and video.
+Since 2012, he has also served as Co-Curator of The Festival of (In)appropriation, a periodic international showcase of experimental found-footage film and video.

 Cine Vivo: An Urban-Latino Humanities Laboratory